dkainer/iRF-LOOP/README.md

-# iRF-LOOP R Package
+# iRF-LOOP
-R Implementation of the iRF and iRF-LOOP algorithm. iRF-LOOP stands for **iterative Random Forest - Leave One Out Prediction**.
+An R Implementation of the iRF and iRF-LOOP algorithms. iRF-LOOP stands for **iterative Random Forest - Leave One Out Prediction**.
 Please cite the following papers if you use iRF-LOOP:

 >Cliff, A., Romero, J., Kainer, D., Walker, A., Furches, A., & Jacobson, D. (2019).
 A high-performance computing implementation of iterative random forest for the creation of predictive expression networks.
 Genes, 10(12), 996.